 • FMCSA Update Meetings held across the state four times a year

 We have a number of outreach opportunities including Wreaths Across America, Truckers Against Trafficking, Truck Driver Appreciation Week, the North Carolina Road Team Captains and more.

-Receive e-newsletters and special alerts with information to assist with
+Receive e-newsletters and special alerts with information to assist with day-to-day operations.

 Weekly newsletters to members only with key information to assist with day-to-day operations, training events to help grow and retain a solid workforce, legislation impacting the industry and good news happening across the state.

 Regular traffic alerts, road closures, accident and weather-related information, providing up to the minute notifications for those traveling the roads.

 We share the official magazine of the North Carolina Trucking Association with a circulation of over 8,000 magazines.

 Connect with the NCTA on Facebook, LinkedIn and Twitter.

 Receive alerts as soon as a new member joins so that you can network.